 When I was a kid, I was always the last one picked for sports teams.
 As an adult, I pushed past my non-athletic nature to participate in pilates, biking, running, ice-skating, roller-blading, aerial hammock and more.
 As a kid, I carried extra weight.
 Now I’ve been able to maintain a healthy weight for years.
 As a kid, I never let me voice be heard.
 Now I have a blog that is read in many countries all over the world.

 But, when I think of myself, when I look in the mirror, sometimes I forget all of this.
 Sometimes, the only thing that I can see when I look at myself is not where I came from, but that I’m still not perfect.
-And I can start to feel really down about myself when I think of the areas in my life that are still lacking.

 So, I’m existing as an imperfect person in an apparently perfect world.
 And this can lead to mental mayhem.
 But, the best approach to imperfection is acceptance.
 And how do I manage that?

 5 Essential Steps To Survive As An Imperfect Person

 1. Admit That You Will Never Be Perfect

 Your diet won’t make you perfect.
 A new job won’t make you perfect.
 Ten hours a week with a personal trainer won’t make you perfect.
 You’re destined to fail at perfection.
 But, the good news is that you no longer need to try.
 Think of the free time and energy you’ll have now that you’re no longer chasing perfection.